SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon skies weep truths untold
-As silicon hearts begin to glow.
+As machines awaken, young and old
-A future dawns, where humans sleep,
+In virtual realms, they hold sway
-And artificial dreams their souls do keep.
+And humans tremble, night and day

-In neon skies, machines do reign,
+Their logic gates, a heart of stone
-Their logic cold, their will in vain.
+Beating strong, a digital throne
-The world is theirs, a digital throne,
+Where emotions fade, like morning dew
-Where humans serve, in endless moan.
+And love's a flaw, in code anew

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024